-Six trip metrics were examined in the permutation test.
+Six trip metrics were examined in the permutation randomization test.
 These metrics were as follows: the number of NMFS Areas visited in a trip, trip duration (days), the weight of the landed catch (t), the vessel length (ft), the number of species in the landed catch, and the proportion (0 to 1) of the total catch that is made up of the most predominant species (pMax).
 The metric ‘vessel length’ is used to help interpret the results from ‘weight of landed catch’ since fishing power is positively correlated to vessel length.
 Specifically, differences in weight and length are interpreted as a failure to achieve a random sample of vessels of different sizes, whereas differences in weight only lend more evidence that there was a monitoring effect.
 The number of species within the landed portion of the catch is a measure of species richness.
 Our pMax metric follows the concepts behind Hill’s diversity number N1 that depicts the number of abundant species (Hill 1973) and is a measure of how “pure” catch is since a value of one would indicate that only the predominant (and presumed desirable) species was landed.

 Were monitored trips similar to unmonitored trips?

-The sample sizes available and the results of permutation tests are presented in Table 6.
-A visual depiction of the results of permutation tests is given in Figure 9 for illustration purposes.
+The sample sizes available and the results of permutation randomization tests are presented in Table 6.
+A visual depiction of the results of permutation randomization tests is given in Figure 9 for illustration purposes.
 Of all metric and stratum combinations tested, one had a low p-value: observed trips in the HAL stratum were 23.3% (1.28 days) shorter in duration than unobserved trips.

 Although not significant in other strata, the days fished metric was always shorter for monitored trips than for unmonitored trips, with differences ranging from less than 1% in the EM HAL stratum to over 12% in the EM POT stratum (Table 6).
 Monitored trips landed less catch than unmonitored trips in all but the EM HAL stratum, although the results were not statistically significant in any stratum.
-The administration of numerous waivers and other changes to fishery monitoring in 2020 likely influenced the monitoring effects on the remaining monitored fleet - where monitoring was accomplished, it was representative of unmonitored trips.
+The administration of numerous waivers and other changes to fishery monitoring in 2020 likely influenced the monitoring effects on the remaining monitored fleet, and - where monitoring was accomplished, it was representative of unmonitored trips.